Our Archaeology Funding Programme

 - publication of archaeological reports

-- the disposal of finds to museums
+- preperation and disposal of finds to museums

 - research into information and techniques for managing sites and monuments